survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 Webpack can pick the right code based on the `DefinePlugin` declaration and this code.
 You have to use CommonJS module definition style here as ES2015 `import`s don't allow dynamic behavior by design.

 T> A related technique, **aliasing**, is discussed in the _Consuming Packages_ chapter.

+W> You have to be careful when doing a check against `process.env.NODE_ENV` in complex pieces of code.
+[Johnny Reilly gives a good example of a problematic case](https://blog.johnnyreilly.com/2018/03/its-not-dead-webpack-and-dead-code.html).

 {pagebreak}